grpc/proposal/A6-client-retries.md

 ##### Validation of retryPolicy

 If `retryPolicy` is specified in a service config choice, the following validation rules apply:
-1. `maxAttempts` should be specified and should be a JSON integer value greater than 1.
+1. `maxAttempts` MUST be specified and MUST be a JSON integer value greater than 1.
+Values greater than 5 are treated as 5 without being considered a validation error.
-2. `initialBackoff` and `maxBackoff` should be specified, should follow the JSON representaion of proto3 Duration type https://developers.google.com/protocol-buffers/docs/proto3#json and should have a duration value greater than 0.
+2. `initialBackoff` and `maxBackoff` MUST be specified, MUST follow the JSON representaion of [proto3 Duration type](https://developers.google.com/protocol-buffers/docs/proto3#json), and MUST have a duration value greater than 0.
-3. `backoffMultiplier` should be specified and should be a JSON number greater than 0.
+3. `backoffMultiplier` MUST be specified and MUST be a JSON number greater than 0.
-4. `retryableStatusCodes` should be specified as a JSON array of status code and be non-empty.
-Each status code should be a valid gRPC status code and specified in the integer form or the case-insensitive string form (eg. [14], ["UNAVAILABLE"] or ["unavailable"]).
+4. `retryableStatusCodes` MUST be specified as a JSON array of status codes and be non-empty.
+Each status code MUST be a valid gRPC status code and specified in the integer form or the case-insensitive string form (eg. [14], ["UNAVAILABLE"] or ["unavailable"]).

 #### Hedging Policy